Japan Photo Guide Site Facebook Twitter Contact Evan Linkedin Rss Smiley Photo Booth

 Great Tohoku Japan Earthquake and Tsunami of 2011

-Mar 11 | Evan | No Comments |
+Mar 11 | Evan | Comments Off on Great Tohoku Japan Earthquake and Tsunami of 2011 |

 It’s with an anxious, heavy heart I’m blogging today.
 By now I’m sure you have heard and seen the horrific imagery coming out of Japan.
 The earthquake struck just off the coast where I used to live in Japan, Shiogama, Miyagi Prefecture of Tohoku, Japan, just about 15 minutes by train from Sendai.
 Thankfully, my wife’s family has checked in and they are all okay, but I’m still waiting to hear back from many friends in the worst hit areas and a few in Tokyo.
 Thank you to everyone that has contacted me to send their prayers and kind words.
 For those of you actually in Japan or concerned with those over there like myself, check out Gakuranman and Surviving In Japan for a great collections of helpful links.